eclipse-efx/efxclipse-drift/README.md

  * **IOSurface**: *(available in MacOS)*
    shares the texture on the graphics card via the IOSurface system.

  * **NVDXInterop**: *(available in Windows)*
    shares the texture via the NV_DX_Interop extension with DirectX and via a direct x shared resource with javafx.

+The transfer type needs to be specified at swapchain creation.
+See [Usage](#usage) for examples.

 ### Requirements